syakirarif/genshin_characters/README.md

 An app that shows list and details of all characters in Genshin Impact.
 Besides, you also able to search specific character's name.
 This app was made to be my material while learning Flutter Development.
-This app also proposed to by my submission file in the online course entitled "Belajar Membuat Aplikasi Flutter untuk Pemula" at Dicoding.com
+This app also proposed to be my submission file in the online course entitled "Belajar Membuat Aplikasi Flutter untuk Pemula" at Dicoding.com

 ## Features
 - List of characters.
 Showing their photos, name, etc.